-· Clients may terminate or reduce their relationships with us on short notice.
+• Clients may terminate or reduce their relationships with us on short notice.

 Many companies put their advertising and marketing communications business up for competitive review from time to time, and we have won and lost client accounts in the past as a result of such periodic competitions.
 Our clients may choose to terminate their contracts, or reduce their relationships with us, on a relatively short time frame and for any reason.
 A relatively small number of clients contribute a significant portion of our revenue.
-In the aggregate, our top ten clients based on net revenue accounted for approximately 20% of net revenue in 2021.
+In the aggregate, our top ten clients based on revenue before billable expenses accounted for approximately 20% of revenue before billable expenses in 2022.
 A substantial decline in a large client's advertising and marketing spending, or the loss of a significant part of its business, could have a material adverse effect upon our business and results of operations.